KHarvey99/MCA-2019/README.md

 Using [Musescore](https://musescore.org/eN), I decided to re-create a classic anthem from 1977; 'Night Fever' by the Bee Gee's.
 I chose to conmplete 12 bars of the score, which included the introduction and first verse of the song.

+## WEEK 3 TASK

+### Encoding notaed music

+I converted my museScore file from last week to MEI.
+Then using [Verovio] (https://www.verovio.org/index.xhtml) I was able to download the MEI file and upload it to GitHub where it can be rendered and viewed.